 After the procedure, Serrano spent a week at UCH recovering and training with Kate to change dressings and maintain the LVAD.
 He was on the cusp of returning to an active life, a far cry from where he had found himself not long before.
 He recalled requesting a shower before the surgery and feeling the shock of seeing his emaciated body in the mirror.
 Just days before that, the three women who run his dojos in Colorado Springs had visited him Los Alamos, thinking that he was going to die.
 “They pretty much came to see me off and train with me one last time,” Serrano said.

-Life with a left ventricular assist device
+Back to the mat with a left ventricular assist device

 Serrano readily admits his days of jumping straight up and making simultaneous board-breaking, double jumping front kicks are over.
 But at the same time, he hasn’t let his left ventricular assist device sideline him.
 As Dr. Pal predicted, the thoracotomy greatly aided Serrano’s recovery, but when he ventured back to practicing, he initially found that wearing the pack that holds the unit’s battery and controller threw off his balance.
 He fixed that with a waist pack that he said is easy to wear and barely visible.
 And as his recent strong performance in New York with the Okinawan masters shows, he’s still got some kick left in his game.